-Previously developed land.
-Brownfield sites once developed but ‘left to nature’ can support a surprising amount of biodiversity on the disturbed poor soils and aggregates found there.
+Brownfield sites but ‘left to nature’ can support a surprising amount of biodiversity on the disturbed poor soils and aggregates there.

-Barnsley’s historic legacy of industrial sites, mine spoil heaps, quarries, and railway tracks has left a landscape pepper-potted by such places.
+Barnsley’s historic legacy of industrial sites, colliery pitstacks, quarries, and railway tracks, has left a landscape dotted with such places.

 Plants that can grow and survive there, colonise previously developed and disturbed land and can form a patchwork of plant communities and bare ground.
-This is referred to as ‘open mosaic’ - a priority habitat.
+This is referred to as ‘open mosaic’ habitat.

 Spectacular assemblages of native and other plants occur on some sites due to the soils being disturbed and ‘alien’ materials introduced.